Vizzuality/marxan-cloud/docs/README_API_development_workflow.md

 * this means that we should create e2e tests that mimic real requests the API may receive from API clients, starting from the frontend app
 * e2e tests should use DTOs and types from the previous step
+* e2e tests should cover the space between API consumers/clients and the API
+  itself: we should test up to and including this boundary but not beyond; for example, we should not test that Redis or BullMQ work as intended, as they are covered (or should be) by their own tests upstream
+* the API boundary in this context includes the GeoProcessing service, as the actual API service only acts as a simple API gateway towards the GeoProcessing
+  service: that some requests are handled in practice by the GeoProcessing service should be considered an implementation detail that API consumers should not be concerned with
+* requests whose processing extends beyond the API/GeoProcessing boundary should only be tested up to the point of dispatching requests to external systems (whether via API calls, triggering jobs via message queues, etc.)
+* for example, if e2e-testing a request that involves an asynchronous geospatial calculation handled via BullMQ workers, we should make sure requests from API clients end up adding the appropriate job to the relevant queue
+* we should obviously still test that given relevant job descriptions, an asynchronous worker will try to perform the associated task (or reject the job request, if this is incomplete, malformed, cannot be authorized, etc.), but this may be covered by appropriate unit tests in the GeoProcessing service itself.

 At this stage, we should be able to run tests for the new component and see them fail.